A Turbulent Framework for Star Formation in High-Redshift Galaxies: Validating the Turbulent Framework in Simulations

 In Figure~\ref{fig:S_comp}, we show comparisons between the analytically predicted $\mathcal{S}_\mathrm{predict}$ that can be derived from the Mach number using the halo mass-dependent velocity dispersion (Equation~(\ref{eq:mach})) and the best-fit value $\mathcal{S}_\mathrm{measure}$ directly measured from simulations assuming a log-normal density contrast PDF.
 We remind that a choice of $b = 0.8$ (motivated by values of $\mathcal{S}_\mathrm{measure}$ of our simulated galaxies) is made when evaluating $\mathcal{S}_\mathrm{predict}$ since it is challenging to analytically predict $b$.
 The remarkable similarity between the predicted and measured $\mathcal{S}$ values over a wide range of halo mass implies that even though the physics involved in shaping the actual gas density distribution is highly complex, the assumptions made in our simple analytic model are generally reasonable and lead to a decent approximation to the actual gas density contrast PDFs in the FIRE-2 simulations.

-In Figure~\ref{fig:gas_profiles}, we show halo radial profiles of the volume-weighted gas mass density, $\langle \rho_\mathrm{gas} \rangle$, and the star-forming gas mass fraction, $f^\mathrm{SF}_\mathrm{gas}$, for the simulations $\texttt{z5m11h}$, $\texttt{z5m11f}$, and $\texttt{z5m12d}$, respectively.
+In Figure~\ref{fig:gas_profiles}, we show halo radial profiles of the volume-weighted average gas mass density, $\langle \rho_\mathrm{gas} \rangle$, and the star-forming gas mass fraction, $f^\mathrm{SF}_\mathrm{gas}$, for the simulations $\texttt{z5m11h}$, $\texttt{z5m11f}$, and $\texttt{z5m12d}$, respectively.
 For comparison, measurements made for the 16 individual snapshots over $5<z<6$ are shown in the background by the small circles in color, whereas the average values from all 16 snapshots combined are shown by the larger white circles.
-For $f^\mathrm{SF}_\mathrm{gas}$, we also include simulation-based results obtained using \textit{measured} $\langle \rho_\mathrm{gas} \rangle$ profiles and the integral of the density contrast PDF approximated by the KDE method, $\int_{>y_\mathrm{crit}} P_{M,\mathrm{KDE}}(y) d y$.
+For $f^\mathrm{SF}_\mathrm{gas}$, we also include simulation-based results obtained using measured $\langle \rho_\mathrm{gas} \rangle$ profiles and the integral of the density contrast PDF approximated by the KDE method, $\int_{>y_\mathrm{crit}} P_{M,\mathrm{KDE}}(y) d y$.
 These results are displayed as white diamonds to be compared against the white circles based on counting gas particles that are forming stars (i.e., with an instantaneous $\mathrm{SFR}>0$).
 Predictions derived from the assumptions made in our simple analytic model in Section~\ref{sec:model-turbulence} are shown by the solid curves, which are evaluated using $M_\mathrm{vir}$ of the simulated galaxies at $z=5.5$.
-While in simulations significant time variations are present for these profiles as indicated by the circles in different colors and expected given the stochasticity of turbulence, their time averages shown by the white circles are in general agreement with our simple analytic approximation.
+While in simulations significant time variations are present for these profiles as indicated by the circles in different colors and expected from stochasticity in, e.g., feedback, gas inflows, and mergers captured in the simulations, their time averages shown by the white circles are in general agreement with our simple analytic approximation.
 This confirms that a combination of a log-normal function and a constant density threshold can reasonably well approximate the mass fraction of star-forming gas in the simulated galaxies out to large halo radii.